LowPolygons/BetterRaytracer/README.md

 #### *Note: SDL2 is an optional dependency - if you do not have it installed the Previewer will be disabled but nothing else*

 ## How To Use

 Clone the Repository

+Choose either the Software or Hardware version

+Run `compile-scripts/release.sh` in the root of the project directory to compile the program

+Modify the Colour, Object and Scene `.ini` and set the configuration you want.

+Run ./run.sh

+### Software Version

 Run the `get_dependencies.sh` script (for Debian/Ubuntu platforms) to automatically install all needed packages